-Plant 2/3, the Refinery, was operated to convert the U.S. Government stockpile of natural uranium ore concentrates to UO3.
+Plant 2/3, the Refinery, was operated to convert the U.S. government stockpile of natural uranium ore concentrates to UO3.
 Ore process operation in Plant 2/3 started in 1953 and continued until 1962 when UO3 production was transferred to the Mallinckrodt Chemical Company at the Weldon Spring Plant.
-In 1966, the UO3 refinery at the Weldon Spring Plant was shut down; the refinery at Fernald was reactivated in April 1966 and continued operating through 1977 when it was placed in standby (Mead, Savage, and Fugate ca. 1985, pp. 20-22).
+In 1966, the UO3 refinery at the Weldon Spring Plant was shut down; the refinery at Fernald was reactivated in April 1966 and continued operations through 1977 when it was placed in standby (Mead, Savage, and Fugate ca. 1985, pp. 20-22).
 In 1988, the refinery operated intermittently in a sequential campaign to convert enriched recycled materials to oxide.
-The natural uranium ore concentrates (often called yellowcake) include the decay products of uranium, 226Ra and 230Th.
+The natural uranium ore concentrates (often called yellowcake) include the decay products of uranium, Ra, and Th.
 To a large extent these impurities were removed during the milling process, but some of the decay products remained in the ore concentrates.
 These decay products could have been emitted from Plant 2/3 and therefore could have contributed nontrivial environmental doses.
 This TBD evaluates the environmental impacts of these uranium decay products in the Plant 2/3 uranium emissions from 1953 through 1988.
-A wide range of ratios for 226Ra and 230Th to uranium existed in Plant 2/3 depending on the origins of the uranium ore.
+A wide range of ratios for Ra and Th to uranium existed in Plant 2/3 depending on the origins of the uranium ore.
 This evaluation assumed none of the decay products were removed in the milling process and that the decay products were in equilibrium with the activity of natural uranium in the ore.
 This assumption is favorable to claimants.
-Based on this assumption, Table 4-15 provides the ratios of 226Ra and 230Th activity to uranium mass.
-The uranium effluent in kilograms from Plant 2/3 was multiplied by these ratios to estimate the activity of 226Ra and 230Th in the Plant 2/3 effluent.
+Based on this assumption, Table 4-15 provides the ratios of Ra and Th activity to uranium mass.
+The uranium effluent in kilograms from Plant 2/3 was multiplied by these ratios to estimate the activity of Ra and Th in the Plant 2/3 effluent.
+The Table 4-15 information is reflected in Table 4-2.

 Table 4-15.
-Ratio of f 226 Ra : and 230 ) Th to uranium.
+Ratio of Ra and Th to uranium.

-Radioisotopes Progeny-U ratio
+Radioisotopes Progeny/U ratio

 Ra-226 3.47E-01 Bq Ra-226/kg U

 Th-230 3.47E-01 Bq Th-230/kg U

 a.
-See ORAUT (2014) for derivation.
+See ORAUT (2015) for derivation.